jreisinger/docs/notes/glossary.md

 a Linux kernel feature that connects two network segments (poor man's router)

+# log shippers

+* metricbeat - lightweight shipper for metrics from elastic
+* filebeat - lightweight shipper for logs from elastic
+* fluentd - open source data collector for unified logging layer

 ## loose coupling

 A system property and design strategy in which a system’s components have minimal knowledge of any other components.
 Two systems can be said to be loosely coupled when changes to one component generally don’t require changes to the other.